Mission-KI/LP-EDC-Plugin/README.md

 ### 5. Publish Result to Daseen

-Please replace the `{{contract-offer-id}}` placeholder in the `publish-to-daseen-asset.json` file with the contract offer id you found in the catalog at the path `dcat:dataset.odrl:hasPolicy.@id`.
+Please replace the `{{contract-id}}` placeholder in the `publish-to-daseen-asset.json` file with the contract offer id you found in the catalog at the path `dcat:dataset.odrl:hasPolicy.@id`.

 Note: This only works if Daseen and EDPS are running on the same endpoint with the same authorization.
 If this is not the case, you have to set up a new contract agreement for Daseen (analog to setting up the EDPS service asset and contract agreement).